nijibabulu/treebest/README.md

 TreeBeST: Tree Building guided by Species Tree (Ensembl Compara modifications)

 This repository holds the necessary changes of [Heng Li's version](https://github.com/lh3/treebest) to run the latest Ensembl Compara pipeline.
+Ensembl is **not** the official maintainer of this software.
+Pull-requests can still be submitted, but we will only accept them if they can provide a benefit to Ensembl.

 You can find more documentation on SourceForge: (http://treesoft.sourceforge.net/treebest.shtml)